Top 10 essential keto foods to always keep in your pantry

 A well-stocked kitchen is the first step toward sustained success on a ketogenic regimen.
 These ten food categories provide the essential fats, proteins, and micronutrients required to support ketosis and general wellness.

-🥚 Eggs: protein powerhouses
+Eggs: the protein powerhouse

-Nutritional profile (1 large egg):
+Nutritional profile per 1 large egg:

-🥑 Avocados: the fiber-rich fruit
+Avocados: the fiber-rich fruit

 Avocados stand out as one of the few fruits low enough in sugar and high enough in fat to be central to a ketogenic diet.
+For a deeper look at fruit choices on keto, see our keto fruit medical guide.

-🐟 Fatty fish and seafood: omega-3 essentials
+Fatty fish and seafood: omega-3 essentials

 Fatty fish and most seafood are nearly carb-free and provide high-quality protein and essential fats, making them ideal keto foods.